DePaul University - M.M.

 Oberlin Conservatory - B.M.

-Hailing from Philadelphia, Max Reese is currently a graduate student at DePaul University studying clarinet under the tutelage of Stephen Williamson.
-He is currently an associate member at the Civic Orchestra of Chicago, and is a frequent substitute with the Milwaukee Symphony.
-He received his bachelor’s in music from Oberlin Conservatory studying with Richard Hawkins, and has additionally studied with Charles Salinger.
+Hailing from Philadelphia, Max Reese is currently an in-demand freelancer and educator in the Chicago area.
+He is currently an associate member at the Civic Orchestra of Chicago, and a frequent substitute with the Milwaukee Symphony.
+He completed a master’s degree under the tutelage of Stephen Williamson, principal clarinet of the Chicago Symphony Orchestra.
+Prior to that, he received a bachelor’s in music from the Oberlin Conservatory studying with Richard Hawkins, and has additionally studied with Charles Salinger.
 At Oberlin, he was selected as a musician for the Oberlin Orchestra’s tour to Carnegie Hall in 2019 under the direction of Raphael Jimenez.
-He has played under the baton of Edo de Waart, Joann Falletta, Keith Lockhart, Tim Weiss, Marcelo Lehninger, Yaniv Dinur, Matthias Bamert, and Cliff Colnot.
-He has additionally been a fellow at the Brevard Music Center, where he performed with the Brevard Music Center Orchestra, the Brevard Sinfonia, and the Janice Opera Company.
+He has played under the baton of Edo de Waart, JoAnn Falletta, Ken-David Masur, Matthias Bamert, Keith Lockhart, Tim Weiss, Marcelo Lehninger, Yaniv Dinur, Cliff Colnot, and many others.
+He has additionally been a fellow at the Round Top Festival Institute and the Brevard Music Center.
 As a chamber musician, his groups have won Oberlin’s annual Orientation Recital and Oberlin’s Danenberg Honors Recital.
 Reese’s wind quintet has also been heard on WCLV 104.9, Cleveland’s classical music radio.
+An advocate for new music, Reese is a member of Rhythm Is Image, a new music initiative that explores the intersection of sound, medium, and concept in music.
 Reese is an active educator and has a studio of clarinet students ranging from the ages of 7 to 65.
 He is a founding teacher at Virtu.Academy, and is a teaching artist at the DePaul Community Music division, where he teaches clarinet in school districts throughout the Chicago area.